jatin-98/laravel-eloquent-in-php/README.md

+# LARAVEL ELOQUENT IN PHP
-# laravel-eloquent-in-php
+# To Run Migrations
-# To Run Migrations -- Call the migrations.php file by typing php migrations.php in the console
+* -- Call the migrations.php file by typing php migrations.php in the console from the public folder.
 # Database configuration is in the src/Database.php

 # For Installation